rdonoghue/100dayswebdev/README.md

   - container-type: size or inline-size

+This ensures that line breaks and whitespace are kept body {
+white-space: pre-wrap;
+}

 #### sizes

 - rem - root element of # of pixels for font size (usually 16 pixels) - it's base 16 so the math might be fiddly